abdul02123/Assessment/README.md

-# Following are the details which are used inside this project
+# Project details used inside to build with
 Kotlin,
-MVVM,
+MVVM, Clean architecture,
 Navigation Component,
 Retrofit,
 Coroutines,